 The rhetoric of anti-immigration politicians has resonated with some Americans because it offers an easy, though fundamentally flawed, explanation for the difficulties that many middle class American workers face.
 Immigration has been blamed for the shrinking middle class, stagnant wages, rising health care costs, dysfunctional schools and a host of other pressing social problems that weigh heavily upon most working families in the United States.
 But immigration has very little to do with these issues.
-The simple fact is that if you could wave a magic wand and make all undocumented immigrants in the U.S. disappear, and then wave the wand again to create enough native-born workers face.
+The simple fact is that if you could wave a magic wand and make all undocumented immigrants in the U.S. disappear, and then wave the wand again to create enough native-born workers to replace them, those replacement workers would face the same challenges that immigrant workers face.
 Regardless of whether they are native or foreign born, these workers toil in jobs that offer no health insurance coverage.
 They live in neighborhoods that struggle to provide an adequate education to the children who live there.
 And they face growing wage inequalities in an economy that puts a premium on education and training.
 Immigrants are not immune to the problems that all workers face in the United States, but they did not create those problems.

-By using immigrants as scapegoats for the nation's various economic and social ills, anti-immigration extremists have deflected attention from remedies that might actually alleviate those ills, such as raising the minimum wage and expanding health care coverage for the uninsured.
+By using immigrants as scapegoats for the nation's various economic and social ills, antiimmigration extremists have deflected attention from remedies that might actually alleviate those ills, such as raising the minimum wage and expanding health care coverage for the uninsured.
 The new Congress appears to have the political will to tackle these issues head on rather than avoiding them by casting the blame on immigrants in the same way that the outgoing Congress has done.